Implementation of Continuous-Variable Quantum Key Distribution with Composable and One-Sided-Device-Independent Security Against Coherent Attacks

-Using a QKD system the communicating parties employ a cryptographic protocol that cannot be broken, neither by todays nor by future technology.
+Using a quantum key distribution (QKD) system the communicating parties employ a cryptographic protocol that cannot be broken, neither by todays nor by future technology~\cite{Gisin2002,Scarani2009}.
 The security of the key distributed by such a system is guaranteed on the basis of quantum theory by a mathematical proof, which has to consider the most sophisticated (quantum) attacks on the quantum channel, so-called `coherent attacks'.
-Furthermore, security has to be established in a `composable' fashion, which means that if the distributed key is used in another secure protocol (like one-time-pad encryption), it remains secure in the composition of the two protocols.
-To make a security proof applicable to actual implementations, it also has to include all effects due to the finite number of distributed quantum states.
-Additionally, the security proof has to model the source and the detectors correctly.
-Since a completely correct model of a detector is difficult to achieve, the proof can be made `measurement-device independent' instead, i.e.\ the proof does not include any detector implementation details at all.
-Thus, security cannot be compromised by any `side-channels' of the detector's implementation, including those which may only be discovered in the future.
-To match the properties of actual implementations and the assumptions made in security proofs, intense theoretical as well as experimental research and development is ongoing.
+Furthermore, security has to be established in a `composable' fashion, which means that if the distributed key is used in another secure protocol (like one-time-pad encryption), it remains secure in the composition of the two protocols~\cite{BenOr2005,Renner2005}.
+To make a security proof applicable to actual implementations, it is important to include all effects due to the finite number of distributed quantum states.
+Additionally, the security proof has to model the source and the detectors correctly to prevent possible `side-channels', including those which may only be discovered in the future.

-Here, we report the first QKD implementation that generates a (finite) key which is secure against coherent attacks and whose security is composable as well as guaranteed independent of possible side channels of the receiver's detector.
-Theoretically, the security of our protocol has been established in Ref.~\citenum{Furrer2012}.
-Following this work we use measurement variables with continuous spectra (continuous variables) and strongly Einstein-Podolsky-Rosen entangled light beams whose actual entanglement strength is a crucial parameter for achieving a positive key rate.